Stripe

 Customer

-Stripe began with a focus on startups and SMBs, providing a fast and easy way for developers to accept payments over the Internet.
+Stripe began with a focus on startups and SMB customers, providing a fast and easy way for developers to accept payments over the Internet.
 It grew with these companies over time, and the company eventually moved upmarket to serve enterprise customers.

-The steady expansion of Stripe’s customer base was reflected in the sequence of its product offering launches.
+The steady expansion of Stripe’s customer base has been reflected in the sequence of its product offering launches.
 Stripe launched Connect in 2012 to serve platforms and marketplaces like Shopify and Lyft that need multi-party payments.
 In 2018, it launched Billing to handle the needs of subscription-based SaaS companies such as Figma, Slack, and Zapier.
-Stripe supports invoices and introduced Financial Connections in 2022 to ease payments for bank accounts, which are important for B2B companies’ payment needs.
-B2B customers include Atlassian and Maersk.
-These adaptations have allowed Stripe to meet the needs of an increasingly wide range of businesses.
+Stripe supports invoices and introduced Financial Connections in 2022 to ease payments directly between bank accounts, which are important for B2B companies like Atlassian and Maersk.

 The company also has deals with two of the world’s largest ecommerce platforms, Shopify and Amazon.
 Shopify Payments and Shopify Balance were built using Stripe’s infrastructure.
 Shopify Payments facilitates payments between customers and Shopify merchants, and Shopify Balance provides business accounts and spending cards for Shopify merchants.